 3.2.
 EHA 2023:

 In February 2023, CLLAN has submitted an abstract to the European Hematology Association (EHA) on inequities in support identified from the survey.
-We have not heard back from EHA, but hope to again be given the cance to present our work in a poster session at EHA 2023 Hybrid Congress held in Frankfurt / Germany from 8-11 June 2023.
+The abstract “Identifying inequities in support – Global Survey of Patient Organisations delivering support services for CLL Patients“ was published in the online abstract book, EHA library and the congress platform of the EHA 2023 Hybrid Congress held in Frankfurt from 8-11 June 2023.

 We wish to thank all those groups that took the time to complete this survey and for helping identify advocacy needs of worldwide organisations providing support to CLL patients and sharing good practice.
 The above reports are YOUR reports!
 Thank you for contributing to these important pieces of evidence!